tiberiuslazarus/EasyAutoSimC/README.md

 ## Usage

+1) Export your gear options you would like to compare from [SimPermut](https://mods.curse.com/addons/wow/254069-simpermut) in AutoSimC format.
+Copy and paste the export to a file.

-1) Run: `launch.bat` *or* from command line: `python main.py`
+2) Run: `launch.bat` *or* from command line: `python main.py`

-2) Enter name of a file containing an export of data in autosimc format from SimPermut (file name can also be passed as first argument on command line)
+3) Enter the name of a file containing an export of data in autosimc format from SimPermut.
+Optionally the file name can be passed as the first argument on command line.

-3) Html format results from SimC for the top 5 dps profiles will be saved in ./output/html/ .
+4) Html format results from SimC for the top 5 dps profiles will be saved in ./output/html/ .
 Open those to see what gear os equipped for that profile.

 ### CPU Usage